 Also, do not discuss the allegations or the case with anyone other than your lawyer.
 Your attorney provides additional guidance about protecting yourself and improving your chances of winning a Title IX case.

-Contact the Dayton Title IX Attorneys at Suhre & Associates, LLC For Help Today
+Contact the Dayton Title IX Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers For Help Today

-For more information, contact the Title IX attorneys at Suhre & Associates, LLC give us a call today at (937) 531-0435 or visit us at our Dayton law office.
+For more information, contact the Title IX attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (937) 531-0435 or visit us at our Dayton law office.

 130 West Second Street #17-129